Tuesday, September 16, 2008

 I finished my first book in 2000, at which point I started to go to writer's conferences to see how I would go about trying to get it published.
 Shortly thereafter I realized that my book had to be completely re-written - it wasn't anywhere near to being fit for publication.

 I signed up at several on-line writing workshops (one of them was critters.org) and started to get feedback on my writing, which has helped tremendously.
-Since 2005, Laramie has had it's own modest little writer's group, which has provided a lot of motivation and fun, getting to know other writers on a personal level.
+For a while Laramie has had it's own modest little writer's group, which provided a lot of motivation and fun, getting to know other writers on a personal level.

 Post a Comment